nymoti/BookList/README.md

 # Book List App

-This is a simple app built in ES5 and ES6
+An app which can store/delete a list of book in localstorage- built in ES5-ES6